viperproject/gobra-book/src/permission-write.md

 Permissions allow us to reason about mutable data.
 Reading and writing to a location is permitted based on the permission amount held.
+Write access is _exclusive_, i.e. permission to write to a location can only be held once.
 Permissions can be transferred between functions/methods, loop iterations, and are gained on allocation.

-This is crucial for concurrency, as a short teaser, Gobra can reject the following program with a data race:
+This is crucial for concurrency, as a short teaser, Gobra can reject the following program with a _data race_, i.e. concurrent access to the same memory location with at least one modifying access:
 ``` go
 func inc(p *int) {
 	*p = *p + 1